 Play with me lessons continue with more practice of the core vocabulary and integrate it with a new structure.
-They feature vocabulary stickers to promote fine-motor skills.
+They feature vocabulary stickers and a photo showing children playing a game.
 In this lesson the children:

-- review new vocabulary from the opener - learn the first new structure of the unit via a photo and audio - actively practice the new vocabulary and the new structure through a class game - consolidate understanding of the new vocabulary combined with the new structure through a sticker activity
+- review new vocabulary from the opener and see it in written form - optionally trace the new vocabulary

+- learn the first new structure of the unit - consolidate understanding of new vocabulary combined with the new structure through a sticker activity - actively practice the new vocabulary and structure through a class game, which often includes audio